audomsak/docker-workshop/full-lab.md

 ### - Pushing container image to Docker Hub

-- Login to Docker hub using the command below then enter username and password.
+- Login to Docker hub using the command below then enter Docker Hub username and password.

   ```sh
   docker login